hheg/jitstatic/README.md

 ## JitStatic (the long version)

 The repository contains files which contains the data.
 Each of these files are also the access key and its possible to use directories to separate files.
-The keys can contain any data you want.
+The keys could contain any data you want.
 ```json
 {"hello" : "world"}
 ```